wrench-project/workflow-simulator-for-calibration/README.md

  - [x] Loïc: Add flags for `network_topology_scheme` and other `scheme`
  - [x] Loïc/Henri: Create script to to build the simulator on, e.g., Chameleon
  - [X] Henri: Create a docker for the simulator
+ - [ ] Loïc: Look at other evaluators, to abandon Ray
+ - [ ] Henri: Fix Docker mayhem
  - [ ] Henri/Jesse:
-	- Check with Rafael what the actual setup is
+	- [ ] Check with Rafael what the actual setup is
-        - Add an htcondor_baremetal compute config
+        - [ ] Modify the JSON to match the actual setup, let Loic know
+        - [ ] Modify the simulator to match the actual setup
-        - Rename stuff in a coherent way
+        - [ ] Rename stuff in a coherent way
  - [ ] Rafael: Run more workflows, at least 5 per instance (10 if the variance is too high)

 Exp: